 Ready to see how cute this little pallet porch for a garden shed turned out?

-And that my rustic garden shed loving friends, is how I built the world’s easiest pallet porch in the land!
-The little porch adds additional storage space for plants or other things you’d like off the lawn too!
+And that my rustic garden shed loving friends, is how I built the world’s easiest pallet decking porch in the land!
+The decking option adds additional storage space for plants or other things you’d like off the lawn too!

 I didn’t even pressure wash them… yet!
 And I may not.
 I rather like them as-is myself!

-I think the pallet shed porch really adds that special something that was missing!
-Doesn’t the shed resemble a tiny home now?
+I think the diy pallet deck porch really adds that special something that was missing!
+Doesn’t the garden shed resemble a tiny home now?